ThE Humane Pet Acquisition Ordinance

 Michigan Shelter Reports

-- These reports include rabbits and ferrets, as well as intake, euthanasia and adoption statistics for cats and dogs.
+- Michigan Shelter Reports include rabbits and ferrets shelter statistics, as well as intake, euthanasia and adoption numbers for cats and dogs.

 Other Cities Across the Country